marchyman/GeoTag/README.md

 - Only the first raw-jpg pair was processed when the Disable paired jpegs option was set.
 All pairs are now properly processed.

+### Known Issues

+- Developer issue: User Interface testing is broken.
+Sometimes the tests pass.
+Sometimes they crash at startup.
+Sometimes the main window never opens.
+I believe this is an XCUITest issue, probably triggered by something GeoTag or the GeoTag tests do.
+Otherwise I'd expect to see others complaining of the problem.

 ## GeoTag 5.6

 ### Updates